We closed on our new, less humble abode mid April 2012 and we’ve been working on it since. Let’s get started.

 Kitchen Before: The kitchen is massive, especially compared to our first kitchen.
 Ben measured the island.
 It’s nine feet long.
 That’s just a foot or so shorter than the stove side at our first house.
 And we’ve got a little breakfast nook at the end.

 Office Before: My new office is right off the kitchen.
-Which I love, but the ugly wallpaper is in there, too.
+Which I love, but the ugly wallpaper was in there, too.

 Pool Room Before: The glass door to the right leads to the indoor pool.
 Yes, I feel like an over-privileged brat just typing that.
 But, you can see the space needs plenty of work.
 The roof is leaking, the pool isn’t functional, and we have industrial grade carpet on the deck.
 So much light pours in thanks to tons of sky lights, doors, and southern exposure.
 Hot tub anyone?
 Well, it doesn’t work and is currently collecting bugs.